"Zero carbon sooner" carbon budget report from CUSP

 - The website https://carbonbudgetcalculator.com gives pathways for various starting points and countries (but does not include imported goods).

-Links to the briefing paper
+Links to the report

 - Prof Tim Jackson's introductory text: https://timjackson.org.uk/zero-carbon-sooner-update/